Holy Roman Empire: Hohenstaufen dynasty

 Under the son and successor of Frederick Barbarossa, Henry VI, the Hohenstaufen dynasty reached its apex, with the addition of the Norman kingdom of Sicily through the marriage of Henry VI and Constance of Sicily.
 Bohemia and Poland were under feudal dependence, while Cyprus and Lesser Armenia also paid homage.
 The Iberian-Moroccan caliph accepted his claims over the suzerainty over Tunis and Tripolitania and paid tribute.
 Fearing the power of Henry, the most powerful monarch in Europe since Charlemagne, the other European kings formed an alliance.
 But Henry broke this coalition by blackmailing English king Richard the Lionheart.
-The Byzantine emperor worried that Henry would turned his Crusade plan against his empire, and began to collect the alamanikon to prepare against the expected invasion.
-Henry also had plans for turning the Empire into a hereditary monarchy, although this met with opposition from some of the princes and the Pope.
+The Byzantine emperor worried that Henry would turn his Crusade plan against his empire, and began to collect the alamanikon to prepare against the expected invasion.
+Henry also had plans for turning the Empire into a hereditary monarchy, although this met with opposition from some of the princes and the pope.
 The emperor suddenly died in 1197, leading to the partial collapse of his empire.
 As his son, Frederick II, though already elected king, was still a small child and living in Sicily, German princes chose to elect an adult king, resulting in the dual election of Frederick Barbarossa's youngest son Philip of Swabia and Henry the Lion's son Otto of Brunswick, who competed for the crown.
 After Philip was murdered in a private squabble in 1208, Otto prevailed for a while, until he began to also claim Sicily.

 Pope Innocent III, who feared the threat posed by a union of the empire and Sicily, was now supported by Frederick II, who marched to Germany and defeated Otto.
 After his victory, Frederick did not act upon his promise to keep the two realms separate.
 Though he had made his son Henry king of Sicily before marching on Germany, he still reserved real political power for himself.
-This continued after Frederick was crowned Emperor in 1220.
-Fearing Frederick's concentration of power, the Pope finally excommunicated him.
+This continued after Frederick was crowned emperor in 1220.
+Fearing Frederick's concentration of power, the pope finally excommunicated him.
 Another point of contention was the Crusade, which Frederick had promised but repeatedly postponed.
 Now, although excommunicated, Frederick led the Sixth Crusade in 1228, which ended in negotiations and a temporary restoration of the Kingdom of Jerusalem.